iotaledger/iota.js/docs/README.md

-This is a port of the Go code from https://github.com/hdevalence/ed25519consensus which is an extension of https://github.com/golang/crypto/tree/master/ed25519 which in a port of the “ref10” implementation of ed25519 from SUPERCOP
+This is a port of the Go code from https://github.com/hdevalence/ed25519consensus which is an extension of https://github.com/golang/crypto/tree/master/ed25519 which is in turn a port of the “ref10” implementation of ed25519 from SUPERCOP

 ___